Prepping for Spring Landscaping

 Trim Perennials & Prune

 Perennials at this time of year could use a good trim.
-You can usually cut it down to the base but some do need have some growth left over.
+You can usually cut it down to the base but some do need to have some growth left over.
 This will encourage growth and the flowers to push.
 Pruning bushes a little bit will also encourage growth and remove dead parts that could be sucking up the valuable nutrients that the live parts of the plants need to survive.